-The 7-step pennystocking framework came from observing price action on penny stock pump-and-dumps back in the day.
-When I introduced it, once a promotion stopped, the bottom fell out.
+The 7-step pennystocking framework came from observing price action on penny stock pumps.
+Back in the day, once a promotion stopped, the bottom fell out.
 Stocks sometimes dropped 50% or more in a day.

 We’ve seen many sub-penny plays go full supernova recently.
 So they might get up to 10, 20, or even 50 cents a share.

-So before we get to step #5, we have two MAJOR caveats here…
+So before we get to step #5, there are two MAJOR caveats…

 First, I think shorting is a flawed strategy right now.
 There are too many overaggressive newbie shorts in the market.
-It’s a crowded space and a very risky strategy.
+It’s a risky strategy in a crowded space.

 Second, I’d NEVER short an ultra-low-priced play.
 Even when I was short biased, I rarely shorted anything below $1.
-Even then, there had to be a good reason and/or proof of a pump.
+There had to be a good reason and/or proof of a pump.

 But that’s OK because I’ve learned to adapt by playing…

 The panic dip buy is my favorite pattern for small accounts.
 For me, this is the best time to buy a promoted stock.
 There’s still momentum and interest.
 The promoters tell their followers to hold, but a lot of newbies set hard stop-loss orders.
 When the stop losses get taken out, it becomes a self-fulfilling prophecy.